 Global Studies Minor

 A minor in Global Studies consists of GS 1 plus three other GS courses, at least one of which must be at the 200 level or above.
 Visits to the UN as well as study abroad or Lehigh Abroad are strongly recommended.
-To declare a Global Studies minor, students must fill out a minor declaration form and schedule an appointment with Professor Bruce Whitehouse, Director of Global Studies.
+To declare a Global Studies minor, students must fill out a minor declaration form and schedule an appointment with Professor Bruce Whitehouse, Co-Director of Global Studies.